cavitcakir/CS408_Social_Networking_Application/README.md

 For programming rules and submission specifications, please read the corresponding sections at the end of this document.

-### Group Work
-- You can work in groups of minimum two and maximum four people for all steps.
-You may change groups between steps 1 and 2; however, no group changes are allowed between steps 2 and 3.
-- Equal distribution of the work among the group members is essential.
-All members of the group should submit all the codes for both client and server.
-All members should be present during the demos.

 ### Programming Rules
 - Preferred languages are C#, Java and Python, but C# is recommended.